HaddoucheMilissa/HaddoucheMilissa/README.md

 ### 🌱 About Me:

-🚀 As a backend developer specializing in Django and Python, I thrive on building robust, scalable, and efficient systems.
-My expertise extends beyond traditional backend development into the world of Artificial Intelligence (AI), where I focus on Machine Learning (ML), Deep Learning (DL), and Natural Language Processing (NLP).
+Computer Science graduate from Numidia Institute of Technology (NIT), specializing in Artificial Intelligence with practical experience in Machine Learning, Natural Language Processing (NLP), and Flutter app development.

+Skilled in developing intelligent and user-focused software solutions.
+Comfortable working across different layers of technology, from backend logic to frontend interfaces.
+Adaptable to various tools and frameworks, with a strong foundation in both programming and AI technologies.

+Passionate about tech innovation, adaptable to new tools and environments, and driven by continuous learning and collaboration.

+.

+🧠 Skills & Technologies
+Programming Languages: Python, Dart, JavaScript, Java, C

+AI

+Frameworks & Tools: Flutter, TensorFlow, Keras, NodeJs, Flask, OpenCV

+App Development: Mobile & Web apps using Flutter, Firebase, REST APIs

+Design: UI/UX Design, Figma, Adobe Suite

+Collaboration Tools: Git, GitHub, VS Code, Postman

+.
+Languages:

-🌐 Beyond coding, I am fluent in Arabic, English, and French, and currently learning Spanish to expand my global communication skills.
+Arabic, English, and French , in the process of learning Spanish

-Driven by innovation, I am always ready to push the boundaries of AI and backend development to create smarter, more powerful applications. 🚀🤖
+.
+Teamwork Collaboration, communication, Conflict resolution

+Feel free to reach out to me if you would like to discuss projects, partnerships, or simply exchange ideas.
+I would be delighted to contribute to the achievement of your goals.
+REACH ME :
+melissahaddo18@gmail.com
+melissahaddouche18@outlook.fr

 ### More about me:
-- 👩🏻‍💻 I’m currently learning: **Frameworks, Backend-dev**
+- 👩🏻‍💻 I’m currently learning: **LLMs**
-- 💬 Ask me about: **Python, Django, Machine Learning, Deep Learning**
+- 💬 Ask me about: **Django**
 - 📫 How to reach me: **melissahaddo18@gmail.com**
 - ⚡ Fun fact: **I hate eating fruits**